Pokémon (video game series): 2010–2012: Fifth generation

 The fifth generation of Pokémon began on September 18, 2010, with the release of Pokémon Black and White in Japan.
 They were then released in North America, Europe, and Australia in March 2011.
-They have released on the Nintendo DS, the same console as its predecessing generation.
+They have released on the Nintendo DS, the same console as its preceeding generation.
 The games take place in the Unova region.
 New features include the C-Gear, a feature where players can use Wi-Fi options and customizations; two new battle methods ("Triple Battles", where three Pokémon are sent out at once, and Rotation Battles, where three Pokémon are also sent out at the same time, but the trainer can switch one Pokémon out of the three that are present); "Battle Tests", where trainers battle each other to see who has stronger Pokémon; the Pokémon Musicals (similar to Pokémon Contests), which have trainers use their Pokémon to dance in a theater with other Pokémon; and the ability to not waste Technical Machines (TMs), also when found the first time.
 The other main series games, and the additions to Black and White, titled Pokémon Black 2 and White 2, are direct sequels.
 They take place in the Unova region two years later and were released in Japan on June 23, 2012, and in North America, Australia, and Europe in October of that year for Nintendo DS.
 They are somewhat different of their predecessors; there are different protagonist trainers, and many of the other important characters have changed as well.
 The games also introduced a new feature, the "Pokémon World Tournament", where trainers can battle gym leaders and champions from older regions, including Unova.
 The games also broke the tradition of releasing a third version as an addition to the primary versions.